Kyneton: Arts and Culture

-The Macedon Ranges holds two art specific events, The Dayesford and Macedon Ranges open studios and the Macedon Ranges Arts Trail.
+The Macedon Ranges holds two art specific events, The Daylesford and Macedon Ranges open studios, and the Macedon Ranges Arts Trail.

 It is also home to quaint bookstores and many excellent cafes.

 Education

 Kyneton is centrally located among several outlying towns and serves as an educational hub for primary and secondary students.
 The following educational institutions are located in the main township: